import1bones/simplex-engine/docs/architecture.md

 The simplex-engine is a Python-based game engine designed for simplicity, flexibility, and rapid development.
 It leverages modern hardware capabilities and provides a unified development experience for game developers, video creators, and interactive media designers.

 ## High-Level Architecture

 The engine is structured around the following core components:

-- **ECS (Entity-Component-System):** Serves as the primary developer interface, enabling modular and scalable game logic.
-- **puopengl:** Handles rendering and video output, optimized for real-time and cinematic experiences.
+- **ECS (Entity-Component-System):** Modular game logic, entities, components, and systems.
+Accepts both objects and string names for flexibility.
+- **Renderer:** Handles graphics output (puopengl backend).
-- **pybullet:** Integrates physics simulation for realistic interactions and dynamics.
+- **Physics:** Integrates pybullet for simulation.
-- **Python Scripting:** Powers all logic and scripting, allowing dynamic behavior and rapid prototyping.
+- **ScriptManager:** Executes Python scripts, supports hot-reloading.
-- **Resource Manager:** Centralizes asset loading/unloading, supports textures, models, audio, and scripts.
+- **ResourceManager:** Centralized asset management (textures, models, audio, scripts).
-- **Audio System:** Manages audio playback and integration, supporting flexible sound features.
-- **Input System:** Provides an abstract API for user input (keyboard, mouse, gamepad) with a backend implementation (initially pygame).
-Allows future replacement with other solutions.
+- **Audio:** First-class subsystem for sound playback and management.
+- **Input System:** Abstract API, currently uses pygame backend.
+Handles initialization internally, supports polling and event emission.
+Backend can be swapped for future extensibility.
-- **Event System:** Enables decoupled communication between subsystems, supporting extensibility and scalable game logic.
+- **Event System:** Decoupled communication between subsystems, extensible for priorities and async.

+## Design Principles
+- Modularity: Each subsystem is in its own module, with clear interfaces for replacement and extension.
+- Extensibility: Event-driven architecture, pluggable subsystems, and configuration via TOML.
+- Error Handling: Consistent use of logging and exceptions.
+- Configuration: Centralized, extensible, and documented.
+- Logging: Multi-level, centralized, extensible for future needs.

+## Input System
+- Initializes pygame and display automatically.
+- Emits events via the event system.
+- Backend can be swapped (future support for OS hooks, etc.).
+- Robust error handling and logging.

+## Demo Scene
+- Example entry point showing subsystem interaction and event-driven flow.
+- Loads configuration from examples/config.toml.

 ## Component Interaction